cleifwork/GAUTOCHARGER/docs/README.md

 ## Configuration
 - **tapo_creds.config:** Stores your tapo credentials.
 - **home_assistant_email.config:** Stores the Home Assistant command inbox, private ON/OFF email command subjects, and retry timing.
 - **Battery Control Logic:** The script checks at the configured interval, turns the plug on at the ON threshold, and turns it off at the OFF threshold.
-Local Tapo control retries every interval while fallback command emails follow a separate rate limit.
+When local Tapo access is unavailable, Windows charging status confirms whether the requested state took effect.
+Until that confirmation arrives, local Tapo control retries every interval while fallback command emails follow a separate rate limit.

 ## How It Works?
 #### Local Tapo control